Jack's Page: Basic Physics and Optics

 What It Is About

 Basic Physics deals with simple algorithms for numerical solution of problems in physics, notably Richard Feynman's algorithm for Newton's Second Law.
 The systems studied begin with a mass oscillating on a spring, and end with a wavefunction oscillating in a harmonic potential well.
 The final applet in Basic Physics brings the two together.
 By default the Schrodinger Equation is solved directly and the probability density is plotted.
 Options enable the time dependence to be generated from the superposition of a series of stationary states, and the plot to show Yr and Yi, the variables in the Schrodinger Equation.
+An Applet Viewer screen image is shown below the Java Applet.

 Basic Physics is aimed at people who want to write their own programs.
 Java source code is provided for all of the applets along with Liberty BASIC and/or BBC BASIC program listings.
 PostScript code is included also for some that do not require user interaction.
 (PostScript runs in the Ghostscript graphical interface GSview).